rollup/rollup/docs/02-javascript-api.md

   // create a bundle
   const bundle = await rollup.rollup(inputOptions);

-  console.log(bundle.imports); // an array of external dependencies console.log(bundle.exports); // an array of names exported by the entry point console.log(bundle.modules); // an array of module objects
+  console.log(bundle.watchFiles); // an array of file names this bundle depends on

-  // generate code and a sourcemap const output = await bundle.generate(outputOptions);
+  // generate code
+  const { output } = await bundle.generate(outputOptions);

-  // output contains the following information about the generated bundle:
+  for (const chunkOrAsset of output) {
+    if (chunkOrAsset.isAsset) {
+      // For assets, this contains
       // {
+      //   isAsset: true,                 // signifies that this is an asset
+      //   fileName: string,              // the asset file name
+      //   source: string | Buffer        // the asset source
+      // }
+      console.log('Asset', chunkOrAsset);
+    } else {
+      // For chunks, this contains
+      // {
       //   code: string,                  // the generated JS code
+      //   dynamicImports: string[],      // external modules imported dynamically by the chunk
+      //   exports: string[],             // exported variable names
+      //   facadeModuleId: string | null, // the id of a module that this chunk corresponds to
+      //   fileName: string,              // the chunk file name
+      //   imports: string[],             // external modules imported statically by the chunk
+      //   isDynamicEntry: boolean,       // is this chunk a dynamic entry point
+      //   isEntry: boolean,              // is this chunk a static entry point
       //   map: string | null,            // sourcemaps if present
-  //   dynamicImports: string[], // external modules imported dynamically by the bundle
-  //   exports: string[], // exported variable names
-  //   fileName: string, // the generated bundle file name
-  //   imports: string[], // external modules imported statically by the bundle
-  //   modules: { // a list of all modules in the bundle with tree-shaking statistics
+      //   modules: {                     // information about the modules in this chunk
       //     [id: string]: {
-  //       renderedExports: string[];
+      //       renderedExports: string[]; // exported variable names that were included
-  //       removedExports: string[];
+      //       removedExports: string[];  // exported variable names that were removed
-  //       renderedLength: number;
+      //       renderedLength: number;    // the length of the remaining code in this module
-  //       originalLength: number;
+      //       originalLength: number;    // the original length of the code in this module
       //     };
+      //   },
+      //   name: string                   // the name of this chunk as used in naming patterns
       // }
+      console.log('Chunk', chunkOrAsset.modules);
+    }
-  // }
+  }
-  console.log(output);

   // or write the bundle to disk await bundle.write(outputOptions);